Using color selectors

 To learn more, see Configuring permissions.

-An anchor is the element that the color selector will be "pinned" to when it's open.
+An anchor is the element to which the color selector will be "pinned" when it's open.
 This could be a custom component, but we generally recommend using an App UI Kit component, such as the Swatch component:

 import { Rows, Swatch } from "@canva/app-ui-kit";